 Positives for the single parent and child

-Some of the positives of a single-parent household include:
+Some of the positives of a single-parent household include the following.

 - A child from a single-parent home who is loved and supported has no more problems than a child from a two-parent home.